freakout42/formax/docs/index.md

 functionality can be build with a single line of code within two seconds.
 Anyways the primary goal is the efficiency of the end-user application.
 Developer comfort is on second place.

 Only the concept is inherited from SQL-Forms 3.
 There is no compatibility or migration utility for Oracle Forms sources.
+The database access layer OCI is replaced by ODBC, which opens the system to all kinds of databases.
+The terminal access layer Oracle-Terminal is replaced with ncurses which runs on any kind of system and terminal.
+PL-SQL as the trigger language is replaced by JavaScript.

 #### Operations